 Notice the different components of each engine listed in Fig 1.1.
 Tags, Mappings and UDP repeat in both engines.
 The Temperature Controller Logic and the Temperature Chamber Model are Modules created specifically for the Simulation Engine.
 Similarly, the UI Reference Module is only present in the UI Engine.
 Here is a brief description of each of these components.

+We should probably explain the hierarchy of System, Target, Engine, and Module first.
+Then move on to Tags, Mappings, and Channels.
+That should be sufficient enough background for anyone to use the tool for basic projects.

+We should explain this with a simple diagram.
+Maybe use the GraphViz tool to explain.
+First explain the difference between Tags, Channels, and Mappings, then explain specifically how they are setup for this handson.